DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Related work

-\textbf{Test-time adaptation (TTA)} focuses on addressing the distribution shift between training and test data by learning from the test data.
-Early efforts to improve TTA performance primarily involve adjusting batch normalization layers and designing unsupervised objective functions \citep{nado2020evaluating,wang2020tent,khurana2021sita,lim2023ttn}.
-For example, TENT \citep{wang2020tent} optimizes the affine parameters in batch normalization layers by minimizing the entropy of the prediction probability.
-MEMO \citep{zhang2022memo} applies variant augmentation methods to a single test sample and optimizes model parameters by minimizing the entropy of the prediction probability.
-To enhance the performance of vision-language models during testing, TPT \citep{shu2022test} introduces adaptive text prompts and optimizes the prompts through entropy minimization.
+\textbf{TTA for VLMs}. {To enhance the performance of VLMs during testing, TPT \citep{shu2022test} introduces adaptive text prompts and optimizes the prompts through entropy minimization.
 Building on this, DiffTPT \citep{feng2023diverse} leverages pre-trained stable diffusion models to generate diverse augmented data for use in test-time prompt tuning.
-However, TPT and DiffTPT rely heavily on gradient backpropagation to optimize the prompts, making them computationally expensive and resource-intensive during testing.
+However, TPT and DiffTPT rely heavily on gradient backpropagation to optimize the prompts, making them computationally expensive and resource-intensive.
 TDA \citep{karmanov2024efficient} proposes a lightweight test-time adaption method by storing representative test samples.
-Compared to TDA, which naively stores typical test samples, we achieve continuous adaptation by estimating the distribution of test samples, leading to a more efficient and adaptive solution.
+Building upon TDA, Boostadapter \citep{zhangboostadapter} enhances the cache sample selection strategy through Regional Bootstrapping.
+Compared to TDA and Boostadapter, which naively stores typical test samples, we achieve continuous adaptation by estimating the distribution of test samples, leading to a more adaptive solution.}

-\textbf{Uncertainty estimation} aims to estimate the reliability of decision.
-Traditional methods for uncertainty estimation often require additional training processes.
-For example, ensemble learning \citep{lakshminarayanan2017simple,liu2019accurate} and Bayesian neural networks \citep{mackay1992practical,gal2016dropout} estimate uncertainty by obtaining the distribution of prediction.
-However, these methods typically introduce additional computational costs during inference.
-To address this, regularization-based methods have been proposed to constrain the confidence of the model during training, preventing overfitting and thereby improving uncertainty estimation \citep{malinin2018predictive,sensoy2018evidential,han2022trusted,han2024selective}.
-However, these methods focus on modifying the training process, such as altering the model architecture or loss function, to estimate uncertainty.
-They are not applicable to foundation models that have already been fully trained.
-Therefore, in this paper, we focus on estimating uncertainty during the inference stage using test samples.